NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 I specifically asked if he would record and sync audio from the mixer during the wedding.
 He seemed to downplay the importance of it ("shotgun mic would be good enough") and I deferred.
 I didn't realize at the time this actually hinted at a greater lack of expertise in syncing multiple angles of video together!
 More on that [later](##raw-footage-is-great-if-its-recorded).

 After about ten minutes, he said he had to go and that I should route future details through the photographer.
-It seemed like he did not wish to directly contacted.
-Overall did not hit it off like two videographers talking to each other.
+It seemed like he did not wish to be directly contacted.
+Overall we did not hit it off like two videographers talking to each other.

-In retrospect, I should have known the videographer didn't care enough to take me seriously.
+In retrospect, I should have seen that the videographer didn't care enough to take me seriously.
 I knew I had qualms about moving forward, but I didn't know how to go about it.

 **Could I do it again, I would not have let what I knew I wanted be downplayed so easily.** I also would have asked better questions regarding: